digitalrightswatch/digitalrightswatch.org.au/content/blog/2019-07-10-submission-to-pjcis-on-the-review-of-the-telecommunications-and-other-legislation-amendment-assistance-and-access-act-2018.md

   - Submissions

 ---
 Digital Rights Watch worked with a number of civil society partners in providing a submission to the Parliamentary Joint Committee on Intelligence and Security (PJCIS) Review of the Telecommunications and Other Legislation (Assistance and Access) Act 2018 (TOLA).

 Our key recommendations:

   * Repeal of the TOLA Act in its entirety.
   * The introduction of an enforceable federal human rights framework.
   * Enshrine robust protections for whistleblowers who expose wrongdoing in relation the Act.
   * Introduce a warrant-based system with judicial consent.
   * Amend the Act to close the loophole that currently allows agencies to use powers to access journalist metadata without a warrant.
-  * Address the problems with the definition of ‘systemic weakness’, ‘systemic vulnerability’ and ‘target technology.’
+  * Address the problems with the definition of 'systemic weakness', 'systemic vulnerability' and 'target technology.'
   * Put in place annual reporting requirements on the part of the Attorney General in respect of powers exercised under the Act.

 [You can read our submission in full here.][1]